KONICA MINOLTA

 Identification of Human Rights Issues and Stakeholder Relationship

-Next, the Group assessed the impact of the adversely affected stakeholder who was identified and their human rights issue, and then identified the human rights issues that are considered especially high priority.
-The assessment is periodically reviewed, and the human rights issues that are considered especially high priority are set as targets, and the departments in charge of human resources, legal affairs, procurement, quality, IT, and sustainability consider measures and implement them.
+Next, the Group assessed the impact of the adversely affected stakeholder who was identified and their human rights issue, and then identified the human rights issues that are considered high priority.
+The assessment is periodically reviewed, and the human rights issues that are identified as high priority are set as targets, and the departments in charge of human resources, legal affairs, procurement, quality, IT, and sustainability consider measures and implement them.

 Protection of working hours, health and safety, wages and benefits, and privacy, prohibition of harassment and discrimination